 Mary Tilson | Cover image by Tania Araujo

-With an emphasis on simplicity and building community, Hariharalaya offers one of the richest yet most affordable yoga programs starting as low as about $US260 for an all-inclusive 6-day retreat.
+With an emphasis on simplicity and building community, Hariharalaya yoga retreat offers one of the richest yet most affordable yoga programs starting as low as about $US260 for an all-inclusive 6-day retreat.
 As a result, the centre attracts a diverse group of soul seekers varying in cultural background, age, gender, occupation, income level and all of the other labels we generally use to separate ourselves.
 But on retreat, there is no time for such stories – no Facebook, no Instagram feeds, just raw face to face human interaction and present moment experiences.

 Living Yoga at the Hariharalaya Meditation Retreat Centre